seclususs/qos-android/README.md

 > **Companion App:** The QoS GUI manager APK is bundled within the module package.
 During the flashing process, you will be prompted to choose whether or not to install the companion app.
 The core daemon runs perfectly headless and does not strictly require the client app to function.
 >
 > **Diagnostics:** Execution logs are routed directly to the native Android logging system.
-They can be audited via the Companion App's Telemetry dashboard or through terminal Logcat by filtering the `QoS` tag using commands like `logcat -s QoS`.
+They can be audited through terminal Logcat by filtering the `QoS` tag using commands like `logcat -s QoS`.
+In release daemon builds, only error logs are emitted, while all other execution logs are suppressed.

 ---